Teachable and Kajabi.

 Teachable keeps their affiliate system straightforward yet effective.

-You can easily convert your existing users into affiliates and customize cookie periods to track their performance.
+You can easily convert your existing users into affiliates.

 Teachable affiliate dashboard